PtrZjc/REST-app-frontend/README.md

 ### REST-app-frontend

 This is simple JS web site communicating with REST backend endpoints in order to add or remove books.
+Form contains data validation.
 It was implemented using jQuery AJAX methods in order to dynamically show (or hide) modified data and appearance was polished with use of Bootstrap.